 |---|---|---|---|

-The free tier covers up to 10 users and includes the core workflow: ideas, custom fields, scoring views, and roadmaps.
+The free tier covers up to 3 creators and includes the core workflow: ideas, custom fields, scoring views, and roadmaps.
 For very small teams that only need internal prioritization, this is a usable starting point.

-Premium at $17.50/user/month adds advanced roadmaps (cross-project views, dependencies), unlimited storage, a 99.9% uptime SLA, and admin insights.
+Premium at $25/creator/month adds advanced roadmaps (cross-project views, dependencies), unlimited storage, and admin insights.
 The advanced roadmap view is the primary reason to upgrade from Standard, and it's only relevant if you're managing multiple product lines or need timeline views with dependency tracking.

-Enterprise requires a minimum of 801 users and is sold with custom pricing.
+Enterprise is sold with custom pricing and billed annually.
 It includes Atlassian Access (centralized user provisioning and SSO across the Atlassian suite) and unlimited Atlassian sites.

-Note that SSO and SCIM provisioning below the Enterprise tier are available through Atlassian Access, which is a separate add-on subscription.
-If your organization requires SSO but doesn't meet the Enterprise user threshold, you pay for JPD plus an Atlassian Access subscription on top.
+Note that SSO and SCIM provisioning below the Enterprise tier are available through Atlassian Guard (formerly Atlassian Access), which is a separate add-on subscription.
+If your organization requires SSO but is not on Enterprise, you pay for JPD plus a Guard subscription on top.

 Total cost with Jira Software